krgross/st512-course-notes/docs/05-FactorialExperiments.md

 In this case, the effect of temperature on shelf life does not depend on the type of material in which the food was wrapped.
 Similarly, the effect of material does not depend on the temperature at which the food was packed.
 This is a more precise expression of what we mean when we say that the effects of each factor do not depend on one another.

-We can also define {\bf main-effects comparisons} (or just main effects) for each experimental factor.
+We can also define *main-effects comparisons* (or just main effects) for each experimental factor.
 Main effects describe differences among the marginal means associated with each level of an experimental factor.
 In a 2 $\times$ 2 design, main effects can be expressed as simple differences.
 In the example above, we could quantify the main effect of temperature as the difference
 \[\bar{\mu}_{2+} -\bar{\mu}_{1+} =4-3=1.\]
 Similarly, we can quantify the main effect of material as the difference
 \[\bar{\mu}_{+2} -\bar{\mu}_{+1} =4.5-2.5=2.\]